 Upload an ISO or vSphere template

-You can provide installation media for your VM by uploading an ISO file or a vSphere template.
+Provide installation media for your VM by uploading an ISO file or a vSphere template:

 - Obtain the ISO or vSphere template that you want to upload to vCenter to create a VM and have it available on your local system.

 - In vCenter, click the Disk icon and select vsanDatastore.
 Click Files and then click New Folder.

 - Create a folder called ISOs and templates.

 - In the ISOs and templates folder, click Upload files.